 The British Navy called Baltimore a “Nest of Pirates,” and the Fells Point neighborhood still likes to let its pirate flag fly.
-The Maritime Heritage Festival in Fell's Point Visit historic ships, reenactors, comedic skits, live music, maritime merchant booths & a bounty of food and drink.
+The annual Privateer Festival in Fell's Point Visit historic ships, reenactors, comedic skits, live music, maritime merchant booths & a bounty of food and drink.
 A kids' area features craft activities and the popular parrot display.
 Throughout the year, set sail with Urban Pirates Family and Adult Cruises for a swashbuckling harbor adventure.

 4 Catch an O’s Game at Oriole Park at Camden Yards

 Whatever the time of year, Maryland sports fans show up to support their ball-playing birds in and around Baltimore.
 In the fall and winter, the M&T Bank Stadium parking lot packs with tailgate parties for Ravens games, while in the spring and summer, Camden Yards fills with friends and families for a quintessential evening with hot dogs, peanuts and cold beers as the Orioles rule the roost.
 The stadium offers family-friendly experiences.
 Throughout the summer, kids can run the bases, play catch on the field, watch fireworks displays and even meet members of each team—some of whom might one day become Os.

 5 Marvel at the American Visionary Art Museum’s Kinetic Sculpture Race